reginacallesm/Econ281/ideas.md

 I think the threats are important, and right now I cannot think about a good identification of how to deal with them.
 I initially thought about this idea, thinking about the recent Iberian Blackout as a Natural Experiment on Digital Payment Disruptions...
 But I think that affected so many things that I don't think it's the right variation to use.

+### Juan's thoughts.

+Keep thinking about it.
+What data would you use?
+I agree that large shocks have the potential of having violations of exclusion restritions, but maybe you can start running reduce forms if you find an interesting setting.

 ---